-Table 2: Summary of Employer Deemed Insolvent Application
+Table 2: Summary of Deemed Insolvent process

-- 1. The employee serves written notice on the employer requesting payment of their outstanding entitlements. - 2.
+- 1. The employee serves written notice on the employer using a template form requesting payment of their outstanding entitlements. - 2.
 If the employer has not paid after 8 weeks, the employee can make an application to the Department of Social Protection to have their employer "deemed insolvent". - 3.
 The employee completes the application form, including swearing a statutory declaration and supplying relevant evidence to support the application. - 4.
-The Department will then assess the application, including: - Checking to confirm that the employee is in insurable employment, - Using existing State data (such as from Revenue and the CRO), to determine: - If the employer has ceased trading (if a company), or - If the employer has ceased acting as an employer (if a natural person such as a sole trader). - Checking the debts claimed by the employee are valid. - 5.
-If the claim is approved, the Department will then make a payment directly to the employee, less any statutory deductions at the highest rate.5
+The Department will write to the former employer to give them an opportunity to respond and/or to dispute any of the debts claimed. - 5.
+The Department will then assess the application, including: - The response (if any) provided by the employer, - Checking to confirm that the employee's employment was insurable, - Using existing State data (from Revenue and the CRO), to determine if the employer has ceased trading - Checking the debts claimed by the employee are valid. - 6.
+If the claim is approved, the Department will then make a payment directly to the employee.